 COVID-19 (Coronavirus) Information

 The COVID-19 (Coronavirus) pandemic may be causing feelings of anxiety and stress for many people.

-Everyone reacts differently to situations.
+Everyone reacts differently to uncertain situations.
 It’s important to recognise that it’s common and normal to experience emotions such as stress, sadness and confusion as well as feeling scared or angry in crises such as this.

 People might begin to worry more and engage in reassurance-seeking, repeated checking of social media, avoidance, isolating, disengaging from activities or loved ones.

 Factors such as uncertainty about the future, sensationalist media coverage and a tendency to be overly influenced by others (panic buying) play a part rather than relying on your own information.

 Tips for managing stress

 • Come up with a plan of action

 • Focus your attention on things within your control